cenfun/monocart-reporter/README.md

 npx playwright test --shard=2/3 npx playwright test --shard=3/3
 ```
 There are 3 reports will be generated.

-Using `merge(reportDataList, options)` API to merge all reports into one.
+### Using `merge` API to merge all reports into one
 > Note: One more suite level "shard" will be added, its title will be the machine hostname, and the summary will be restated.
 All attachments will be copied to the merged output directory.
 ```js
 import { merge } from 'monocart-reporter';